Office of Elementary and Secondary Education, Department of Education.

-In prior years, the Department has awarded three types of grants under this program: “Early-phase” grants, “Mid-phase” grants, and “Expansion” grants.
-For FY 2020, the Department will award two types of grants: “Early-phase” grants and “Mid-phase” grants.
+The Department awards three types of grants under this program: “Early-phase” grants, “Mid-phase” grants, and “Expansion” grants.
 These grants differ in terms of the level of prior evidence of effectiveness required for consideration for funding, the expectations regarding the kind of evidence and information funded projects should produce, the level of scale funded projects should reach, and, consequently, the amount of funding available to support each type of project.

 As an EIR project is implemented, grantees are encouraged to learn more about how the practices improve student achievement and attainment; and to develop increasingly rigorous evidence of effectiveness and new strategies to efficiently and cost-effectively scale to new school districts, regions, and States.
 We encourage applicants to develop a logic model (as defined in this notice), theory of action, or another conceptual framework that includes the goals, objectives, outcomes, and key project components (as defined in this notice) of the project.